Blokz101/Obsidian-Vault/Passion Projects/Mami's bench expansion project.md

 Finished putting up the four pieces that will hold up the frame.

 **June 13th 2022 - 02:01:24 pm**
-The frame is now up and fully nailed in
+The frame is now up and fully nailed in.

+**June 13th 2022 - 02:41:06 pm**
+The two annoying to cut back pieces are now cut.